magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/troubleshooting.md

 ### Enable certain logs

-ThingsBoard provides the ability to enable/disable logging for certain parts of the system depending on what information do you need for troubleshooting.
+IoT Hub provides the ability to enable/disable logging for certain parts of the system depending on what information do you need for troubleshooting.

 You can do this by modifying <b>logback.xml</b> file.
-As logs itself, it is stored on the same server/container as ThingsBoard Server/Node in the following directory:
+As logs itself, it is stored on the same server/container as IoT Hub Server/Node in the following directory:

 ```bash
 /usr/share/thingsboard/conf